getlago/lago-docs/docs/guide/07_coupons.md

 ![Customer account with several coupons](../../static/img/coupons-remaining.png)

 :::info
-Coupons do not apply to add-ons or any other one-off charges.
+Coupons do not apply to one-off invoices.
 :::

 ## Edit, terminate and delete coupons